 In 1981 the Pritam and Eames Gallery opened in East Hampton, New York to represent the work of some of the most recognized furniture makers in the country.
 Studio furniture would be promoted like art.
 Buyers would be more than buyers, They would become collectors.
 In that same year, James Krenov started his furniture making program at College Of The Redwoods in Fort Bragg, California and began turning out disciples in his own image.

-Thirty six years later Pritam and Eames is still open, though in a new location, and the College of the Redwoods program is still running, though James Krenov is no longer with us.
 Thirty six years later there are dozens of furniture making books and DVD’s available and thousands of furniture making videos on YouTube.
-There are expensive schools in many parts of the country where one can go for two years and receive a certification or take a one week course and learn how to make a rocking chair.
+There are expensive schools now where one can go for two years and receive a certification or take a one week course and learn how to make a rocking chair.

 One would think a furniture maker could be found on every city block plying his or her trade.
 Oddly, that is not the case.
-From my limited perspective I think there may be fewer of us now than there were thirty six years ago.
+From my limited perspective I think there may be fewer of us now than there were a few decades ago.
 I hope I am wrong but I fear for the future of my craft.
+It’s an enriching hobby but such a challenge to make a living at it.
 Is there any hope?
 I have some thoughts and they are coming.

 Please visit my website to see more of my work.